API-Skeletons/zf-doctrine-graphql/README.md

 name_like      -  Use a fuzzy search
 ```

-Every field which can be returned from an Entity has all of the above filters as field_filter.
+Every field which can be returned from a Top Level Entity has all of the above filters as field_filter.
 You may only use each field's filter once per filter action.